Rikka-Botan/IMoE/README.md

 These link coefficients are a random distribution in childhood, but converge to a constant distribution as they grow older.
-This mechanism is realized by a dynamic, multi-level branching process using softmax functions and non linear projections.
+This mechanism is realized by a dynamic, multi-level branching process using softmax functions and linear projections.

 ***
 ### Formulation